Book of SEG

 I’m really missing something important here.
 For decades, masses of people have recognized that our current transportation system is critically flawed.

-The impact of automobile culture has been devastating on many levels, including pollution from emissions, the rape of the natural landscape, and simple issues of congestion.
-We knew this halfway through last century, and yet the debate still drags on…
+Anyway, the devastation of our automobile culture has been recognized since this halfway through past century, and yet the debate still drags on…